Inference-Time Code Selection via Symbolic Equivalence Partitioning: Methodology

 \subsection{Greedy Representative Partitioning}

 We implement partitioning using a greedy representative-based procedure.
-Candidates are processed one at a time while maintaining a set of discovered partitions, each with a single representative.
-For each candidate, we compare it against the representatives of existing partitions, ordered by partition size from largest to smallest.
-If symbolic equivalence under $\mathcal{C}$ is established, the candidate is assigned to that partition; otherwise, a new partition is created.
-Once all candidates are assigned, the final prediction is taken to be the representative of the largest partition.
-When multiple partitions have the same size, we break ties by selecting the representative from the partition encountered earliest in the greedy ordering.

-To avoid the cost of performing pairwise comparisons for all $O(N^2)$ candidate pairs, we treat symbolic equivalence as approximately transitive under bounded analysis.
-This reduces the complexity to $O(N \cdot M)$, where $M$ is the number of distinct semantic partitions, with $M \le N$.
+Candidates are processed sequentially and compared against the representatives of existing partitions, ordered from largest to smallest.
+If symbolic equivalence under $\mathcal{C}$ is established, the candidate joins that partition; otherwise, it initiates a new partition.
+The final prediction is the representative of the largest partition.
+Detailed pseudocode is provided in Algorithm~\ref{alg:partition}.
+To avoid the cost of performing pairwise comparisons for all $O((N')^2)$ candidate pairs in the post-filter pool, we treat symbolic equivalence as approximately transitive under bounded analysis.
+This reduces the comparison cost to $O(N' \cdot M)$, where $M$ is the number of distinct semantic partitions, with $M \le N'$.

-Additionally, we use the public example input/output cases provided in the problem statement as a lightweight filter.
-Prior to symbolic analysis, all $N$ candidates are executed against these concrete test cases.
-Candidates that fail to match the expected output or raise runtime exceptions are pruned immediately, effectively reducing required comparisons without sacrificing solution quality.